RDCMDT/mdt-homework-instruction/README.md

 ### Evaluation Criteria

-- The required functions are working:
-  - Login
-  - Display dashboard
-  - Make transaction
-  - Refresh

 * The required functions are working:
   - Login
+  - Dashboard

+* The bonus challenge has been implemented:
-  - Display dashboard
+  - Register
   - Make transfer

 * The code is well-designed
   - Function
   - Interaction